phiresky/masters-thesis/content/4_contribution.md

 completely independent.

 The tasks we consider have a continuous action space.
-We use a diagonalized gaussian distribution where the mean $μ$ of each action is output by the neural network while the variance of each action is a free-standing learnable variable only passed through $\exp$ or $\text{softplus}$ to ensure positivity.
+We use a diagonalized Gaussian  distribution where the mean $μ$ of each action is output by the neural network while the variance of each action is a free-standing learnable variable only passed through $\exp$ or $\text{softplus}$ to ensure positivity.